mchangrh/sb-mirror/README.md

 # sb-mirror
 Create an rsync mirror of the SponsorBlock database

-## misc
-The admin ID is a hash of `WjGS5C9WRhVzjmB8KdrdR8jLqvTwC5q5kAGdC5WVzfDcbAPX`

 ## Environment Variables
 SQLITE: set to auto-generate sqlite .db file to /export
 MIRROR_URL: override to set upstream mirror, must be rsync